mui/material-ui/docs/pages/blog/toolpad-use-cases.md

 Toolpad helps full-stack engineers build internal tools quickly.
 Internal tools encompass data-intensive CRUD interfaces, analytics dashboards, or custom apps that make teams productive.
-Toolpad offers a low-code, GUI-based, code-friendly way of building apps and comes as an npm package that can be imported in an existing codebase.
+Toolpad offers a low-code, GUI-based, code-friendly way of building apps and comes as an npm package that can be imported into an existing codebase.

 We've been dogfooding Toolpad at MUI to build our internal tools, and it has proven beneficial for us to easily assemble well-organized, centrally located KPI dashboards and operations apps.
-In this blog post we'll discuss four such apps, and explain how we used Toolpad to turn our ideas into reality.
+In this blog post, we'll discuss four such apps, and explain how we used Toolpad to turn our ideas into reality.

 <a href="https://tools-public.mui.com/prod/pages/OverviewPage">
 <img alt="MUI public app for tracking KPIs" src="/static/blog/toolpad-use-cases/tools-public.png"  loading="lazy" width="2400" height="1394" />